-Annual Report & Accounts page 256-274: Directors' Remuneration Report
+Annual Report and Accounts page 347: Directors' Remuneration Report

-4.6 Processes in place for the highest governance body to ensure conflicts of interest are avoided.

-Annual Report & Accounts page 229: Conflicts of interest

-4.7 Process for determining the qualifications and expertise of the members of the highest governance body for guiding the organisation's strategy on economic, environmental and social topics

-Annual Report & Accounts page 227-228: Report of the Directors, Governance; Induction and ongoing development & Performance Evaluation

-4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental and social performance and the status of their implementation.
-Explain the degree to which these: are applied across the organisation in different regions and department/units; and, relate to internationally agreed standards

-Annual Report & Accounts page 243:Employees; Sustainability Report page 22: Valuing our Employees

-4.9 Procedures of the highest governance body for overseeing the organisation's identification and management of economic, environmental and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct and principles Include the frequency with which the highest governance body assesses sustainability performance

-Annual Report and Accounts page 239: Sustainability Governance: Sustainability Report page 7: Management and governance

-4.10 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance.
+- 4.6 Processes in place for the highest governance body to ensure conflicts of interest are avoided. - Annual Report and Accounts page 316: Conflicts of interest - 4.7 Process for determining the qualifications and expertise of the members of the highest governance body for guiding the organisation's strategy on economic, environmental and social topics - Annual Report and Accounts page 315: Performance Evaluation - 4.8 Internally developed statements of mission or values, codes of conduct, and principles relevant to economic, environmental and social performance and the status of their implementation.
+Explain the degree to which these: are applied across the organisation in different regions and department/units; and, relate to internationally agreed standards - Annual Report and Accounts page 335: Employees; Sustainability Report page 24: Valuing our Employees - 4.9 Procedures of the highest governance body for overseeing the organisation's identification and management of economic, environmental and social performance, including relevant risks and opportunities, and adherence or compliance with internationally agreed standards, codes of conduct and principles Include the frequency with which the highest governance body assesses sustainability performance - Annual Report and Accounts page 330: Sustainability Governance: Sustainability Report page 5: Management and governance - 4.10 Processes for evaluating the highest governance body's own performance, particularly with respect to economic, environmental, and social performance.

-Annual Report & Accounts page 228: Performance Evaluation
+Annual Report and Accounts page 315: Performance Evaluation